liamzdenek/ferment-ai/memory-bank/progress.md

 - `packages/journal/src/examples/journal-example.ts`: Shows how to use the Journal class for event publishing and subscription
 - `packages/runtime/src/examples/http-server.ts`: Shows how to use the HttpApplication class to create an HTTP API

+These examples will be updated to use the new ECS architecture.